TheGregTanaka/Taskit/code/api/README.md

 Body should include only the fields being updated.

+### `/task/:taskID`
+Updates the specified user.

+Body should include only the fields being updated.

-Currently returns empty body and 204, this should be updated.
+Currently, these both return empty body and 204, this should be updated.

 ## DELETE
-NOT YET IMPLIMENTED
+### `/task/:taskID`
+Deletes the task with the matching ID

+### `/user/:userID`
+Deletes the user with the matching ID

 ---
 Important notes: